GoosiferIO/zooberry/content/mods/zt1/packs/ufo/index.md

 # Changelog!!

 ## Oct 27th, 2024
-- Fixes animations for Tyrannosaurus.
+- Fixes animations for all Tyrannoes.

 ## Oct 5th, 2024
 - Fixed bug where female Dromaeosaurus gets stuck and doesn't grow.